open-wc/open-wc/packages/testing/README.md

   - Enables cleanup after each test for all `fixture`s

 ## Automating Tests
 Ideally, you'll want some way of automatically running all of your tests.
 To do that, we recommend karma via `@open-wc/testing-karma` and browserstack via `@open-wc/testing-karma-bs`.
 If you use a different test runner or a different browser grid you may skip these steps.

 ::: tip Note
-Already part of `yo open-wc:testing`
+Already part of `npm init @open-wc testing`
 ::::

 ### Manual Install